aridjayarecipes/cutesrecipes.web.app/content/post/2466-recipe-of-super-quick-homemade-banana-bread-with-chocolate-chips.md

 1. Mash bananas and add all wet ingredients.
 Add cinnamon baking powder and baking soda.
 Add vanilla.
 Mix well.
 Add brown sugar.
 Mix again.
 Add flour and blend.
 Finally add the chocolate chips and combine.
 Pour mixture into 2 oiled and floured loaf pans.
 Bake at 350°F for about an hour or until a toothpick inserted in the middle comes out clean.

 Lovely and sweet, yet still separate and distinct.
 After a while both want something more—a merging of wills, a commitment!
-Mary Berry&#39;s banana bread recipe is small, but perfectly formed and loaded with chocolate chips.
+Mary Berry's banana bread recipe is small, but perfectly formed and loaded with chocolate chips.
 You can double this classic loaf cake recipe if you have lots of bananas to use up.
 Coconut flour banana bread made without any butter or refined sweeteners.

 So that is going to wrap this up for this special food banana bread with chocolate chips recipe.
 Thanks so much for your time.
 I am sure that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!